What’s “obvious”?

 Yesterday, I got fascinated with the idea of doing a closely-read treatment of ‘Heidegger’ in On Being and Becoming as character in that story of Existentialism, showing how the reader must go back to The Life of Imagination to understand the basis for your caricature—which would lead the inquiring mind back to your Hölderlin book for an extended venture in deconstruction.

-But I’m easily fascinated.
-This is brief: You refer in On Being and Becoming to Heidegger’s “moral and political failure,” but you provide no citation there (though you include an expansive bibliography at the end of the book).
+But I’m (too) easily fascinated.
+This is brief: You refer in On Being and Becoming to Heidegger’s “moral and political failure,” but you provide no citation there (though you include an expansive, book-general bibliography at the end of the book; why you assert his failure is anybody’s guess).
 Thus, your intro course-level book doesn’t allow a student to follow up on specific points (let alone assess for herself the credibility of your assertions).
 A reader can get a sense of why you see failure, by recalling or finding other non-footnoted passages in your book, but that just fleshes out (minimally) your literary character in your story.

 A simple numeration of the items in your bibliography, with inclusion of parenthetical bib. number at relevant points in your text (especially for controversial points) would have allowed a reader (or teacher using your book) to follow up, relative to a specific point.
 (That’s a common practice in academic publishing, you know.)
 But you and your editor betrayed the book’s future audience, while you write as a just-so authority who is not accountable to the reader.